breadcat/blog.minskio.co.uk/content/quotes.md

 >Not your keys, not your coins <!-- cryptocurrency phrase -->

->Nothing cleans stubborn stains like suppressed anger <!-- Unseen Academicals -->

->Nothing Is True and Everything Is Possible <!-- Peter Pomerantsev book -->

->Nothing will be born from hatred <!-- Gesicht, Pluto manga -->

 >Nunc id vides, nunc ne vides <!-- discworld -->

 >Obscenity is the crutch of inarticulate motherfuckers <!-- motown missile -->